dbsxdbsx/trait_variable/README.md

 ## Limitations

-This crate cannot get comprehensive intellisense and lint support in VSCode or other IDEs, as it uses procedural macros to simulate variable fields in traits.
-This is because most Rust IDE extensions currently cannot handle identifiers inside macros very well.
-Therefore, when using this crate, you may not get full code completion, refactoring, go-to-definition, and other intelligent awareness features.
-This is a known limitation that needs to be improved in future versions.
+The code inside the `trait_variable` macro may not receive comprehensive intellisense and lint support from Rust extensions (like [Rust Analyzer](https://github.com/rust-lang/rust-analyzer)).
+This is because most Rust extensions currently struggle to handle identifiers inside macros effectively.
+Therefore, when using this crate, you may not have access to full code completion, refactoring, go-to-definition, and other intelligent awareness features.
+This is a known limitation that may be improved (if it is technically possible) in future versions.

 ## Requirements